martinsbash/martinsbash/README.md

 ## Background

 I came into tech from finance, and the two have been intertwined ever since.
-The finance background is where I learned to think about risk, precision, and compounding, which translates more directly to AI reliability than I expected going in.
-Worked on projects with Outlier as an Oracle-tier benchmark engineer and reviewer, evaluating AI training data and model outputs for quality, reasoning, and failure modes.
-That research is where the patterns in `claude-skills` came from: reviews surface the same categories of failure repeatedly, and the skills exist because I needed a way to catch them systematically.
+The finance background is where I learned to think about risk, precision, pattern recognition and compounding, which translates more directly to AI reliability than I expected going in.
+Worked on projects with Outlier as an Oracle-tier prompt engineer and reviewer, evaluating AI training data and model outputs for quality, reasoning, and failure modes.
+That research is where I started seeing the gaps in current AI models firsthand: reviews surface the same categories of failure repeatedly, and the patterns in `claude-skills` came from needing a systematic way to catch them

 ---

 ## Tech and tools I work in

 Python for backends and scripting.
 JavaScript and React for client projects.
 Claude API and Claude Code for agent work.
 Apify for scraping.
 Lovable for rapid site prototyping.
 Pine Script and TradingView for the trading work.
-Everything I ship goes through my own `claude-skills` as part of the workflow.
+Almost everything I ship goes through my own `claude-skills` as part of the workflow.

 ---